Ali ibn Tawus al-Hilli: Birth and family life

-Ibn Tawus was born on 15 Muharram 589 (21 January 1193) in Hilla and was named Tawus (peacock).
-One of his forefathers was a handsome man with ugly legs so his progeny too inherited the title from him.
+Ibn Tawus was born on 15 Muharram 589 (21 January 1193) in Hilla, to a family descended from the second Shia Imam Hasan ibn Ali.
+One of his forefathers was a handsome man but with ugly legs, thus his progeny too inherited the nickname or surname "Tawus" (peacock) from him.
 During his first 14 years of his life he was brought up and taught under many teachers including his father and grandfather.
 Later on he married Zahra Khatoon the daughter of the Shia Vazir of Nâsir bin Zaidi and settled in Baghdad.
 Ibn Tawus apparently had good relations with the Caliphs of his time like Muntansir, however he refused to be involved in any political affairs.
 There is not exact information about his family and number of his children.
 His children were known by the name of their mother.
 It is said that he had returned to Hilla in 641 and had gone to Najaf in 645 and then to Karbala in 649 and to Samarra in 652 and on reaching Baghdad he stayed there until Mongols captured the city.